MohammedKevin/Horizono/Docs/documentary.md

 Clone our Github repository: https://github.com/MohammedKevin/Horizono.git

 ## Project Structure
 If you open the Scene "AECProject" under /Assets/Scenes you may find the project.
-It is structured in this way:
+It is structured in this way:<br>
 ![](https://i.imgur.com/wP3NMO6.png)

 ### Explanation:
 * **Directional Light:** Can be ignored as it has no use.
 * **DeepSpaceSetup:** Includes the DevKit, which will be explained later on.
 * **EventSystem:** Was created by Unity, but is not used.
 It can be ignored
 * **TrackingObject:** Contains all Entities that are used for Pharus Tracking.
-(Scripts are from DevKit)
+(Scripts are from DevKit)<br>
     ![](https://i.imgur.com/7F4i0eY.png)
     * TrackLinkReceiveHandler: Handles incoming tracking data over TrackLink-Procotoll
     * TuioReceiveHandler: Handles incoming tracking data over TUIO-Procotoll